Updated on Tuesday, 26th November 2024

 Mid-meals and snacks were another area identified as needing specific texture modified recipes and inspiration.

-Another area Chefs are looking for more support in is the use of thickeners for pureed texture levels.
+Another area chefs are looking for more support in is the use of thickeners for pureed texture levels.
 There currently isn’t an industry standard for thickeners and results are inconsistent.

 Anecdotal evidence during the discussion suggested current commonly-used thickeners are often affected by temperature and humidity, rendering them unreliable.
-In some areas of Australia Chefs are having to adjust their methods daily according to the weather!
+In some areas of Australia chefs are having to adjust their methods daily according to the weather!

 What would help: